A shorts guide

 5. Too Short

-Even though men's shorts are getting shorter, with most shorts now comfortably above the knee, there is such a thing as too short; the words "hot pants" shouldn't be used to describe you.
+Even though men's shorts are getting shorter, with most shorts now comfortably above the knee, there is such a thing as too short; the words "hot pants" shouldn't be used when describing you.
 Getting the length of your shorts right is about personal judgement but if your whole thighs are on show, even if they’re perfectly toned, you’re probably going a little too short.
 Anywhere between two and four inches above the knee is the perfect length for a tailored pair of shorts.

 Choosing Shorts to Suit your Shape